MaxM33/pokedle/README.md

 ## Future Ideas
 A list of ideas that probably will be implemented in the future:
 - Add a reset button if user is stuck and wants to change the pokemon to guess.
+- Add Bootstrap to project for all devices compatibility.